open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 }
 ```

-Before running Enterprise OPA, we need to set the `EOPA_LICENSE_KEY` environment variable.
+Before running EOPA, we need to set the `EOPA_LICENSE_KEY` environment variable.

 <LicenseTrialAdmonition />